-I’m a journalist who’s learned a few new tricks — like podcasting and documentary films.
-My journalism career began in the early 90s, and the basis for what I write (plus teach/advise) today were formed there in the newsroom.
-Over two-plus decades I’ve had many an adventure as a writer, editor, investigative journalist and film producer working in newsrooms across the US and Europe covering, you name it: tech IPOs, hostage standoffs, bus bombings in Israel, exploring the DR Congo’s perilous open-pit copper mines, imperiled honeybees, hacking the Papal Conclave, alternative fuels you can drink, quantum computing, wine and, of course, a little politics.
+I’m a journalist who’s learned a few handy tricks — like podcasting and documentary films and staying solvent — over the years.
+Over two-plus decades I’ve had many an adventure as a writer, editor, investigative journalist and film producer working in newsrooms across the US and Europe covering, you name it: tech IPOs, hostage standoffs, bus bombings in Israel, exploring the DR Congo’s perilous open-pit copper and cobalt mines, imperiled honeybees, hacking the Papal Conclave, alternative fuels you can drink, quantum computing, wine and, of course, a little politics.
 (For a quick glimpse, you can see my career snapshot on Vizualize.me.)

 #Branded Content # Reputation #Cause-Related Marketing

 I have put this journalism experience to use outside the newsroom as well.
 Here’s one project I worked on for IBM (you may have seen it air during the Masters golf tournament).
-I also do a bit of training and consulting.
+I also do a bit of training and consulting helping companies and organizations use the latest technologies to better tell their stories.
 I work with the talented co-founders of StoryTK, a Bay Area-based storytelling and design boutique.
-They have a great story to tell.
+We have a great story to tell.

 I have trained scores of communications professionals how to hone their message and manage their reputation.
 This includes social media crisis communications planning and training.
 (Take a look at the “Social Media Crisis Response Plan” I co-developed.)